 “Why didn’t you tell me that at the bar?”
 I asked.

-If he’d have said those things to me at the bar, I’d have viewed him as he really is: a really good guy who made some mistakes, and actually, he didn’t’ even cheat.
+If he’d have said those things to me at the bar, I’d have viewed him as he really is: a good guy who made some mistakes, and actually, he didn’t’ even cheat.
 Maybe a tad bit of emotional cheating, but as a divorced woman, that wouldn’t stop me from dating him.

 Secondly, answer honestly.
 If you did cheat, you owe it to the person to say so.
 You can always follow up with how you regret it and what you now know you should have done instead.
 I think you will find that most men and women are understanding and forgiving.